vself-project/vstudio-metabuild/README.md

 # vStudio: zero-knowledge onboarding

 ## Overview
 This repo contains source code of the zero-knowledge proofs vSelf SDK.
-This functionality might be helpful to integrate privacy preserving onboarding for closed communities and organizations.
+It contains the fictionality of privacy preserving onboarding in communities and organizations.
 The package allows to generate zero-knowledge commitment, generate proof-of-membership without disclosing any personal data, and verify this proof.

 Source code is available in [/shared-utils](https://github.com/vself-project/vstudio-metabuild/tree/main/shared-utils)